moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 ## Introduction {: #introduction }

 The [Substrate](/learn/platform/technology/#substrate-framework){target=\_blank} Identity pallet is an out-of-the-box solution for adding personal information to your on-chain account.
-Establishing an identity makes it easier for your account to be recognized by others as your display name will automatically populate when someone pastes your address into a field in [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank}.
+Establishing an identity makes it easier for your account to be recognized by others, as your display name will automatically populate when someone pastes your address into a field in [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank}.

 The identity you configure goes beyond a simple display name.
 Personal information can include default fields such as your legal name, display name, website, Twitter handle, Discord, and Riot (now known as Element) name.
 You can also use custom fields to include any other relevant information.

-This guide will demonstrate how to set up an identity complete with a display name and additional parameters, enhancing your visibility and recognizability.
+This guide will demonstrate setting up an identity with a display name and additional parameters, enhancing your visibility and recognizability.

 ## General Definitions {: #general-definitions }